 In the case that led to this new rule, a police officer who was investigating a murder asked the suspect (and eventual defendant), who was not then in custody, a series of questions over the course of an hour.
 The officer did not Mirandize the suspect.
 The suspect answered the questions but hesitated when the officer asked whether a ballistics test would prove that the shell casings at the crime scene matched the suspect's gun.
 He fidgeted for a bit and didn't answer the question; the officer then moved on to additional questions that the suspect answered.
 Prosecutors then charged the suspect with murder.
 At trial, they argued that his reaction to the officer's shell-casing question suggested his guilt.
 The Court ruled that this argument by the prosecutors was proper—the defendant had not clearly indicated that he intended to assert his Fifth Amendment right when asked about the shell casings.

-The new Supreme Court decision raises weighty questions, such as whether it's reasonable to place the onus of asserting constitutional rights on everyday people, most of whom have never cracked the spine of a criminal procedure or constitutional law book.
-The more practical question is what, exactly, an out-of-custody person must say to inquisitive police officers in order to claim the right to silence.
-To be safe, they should make clear that they are invoking their Fifth Amendment right to silence and have nothing further to say.
-That way their subsequent failure to answer any questions cannot be mentioned at trial.
+The 2013 Supreme Court decision raises weighty questions, such as whether it's reasonable to place the onus of asserting constitutional rights on everyday people—most of whom have never cracked the spine of a criminal procedure or constitutional law book.
+The more practical question is what, exactly, an out-of-custody person must say to inquisitive police officers in order to effectively claim the right to silence.
+Courts have indicated that they should make clear that they are invoking their Fifth Amendment privilege against self-incrimination.
+That way their subsequent silence cannot be mentioned at trial.